 “Securing corporate data is by far the biggest challenge and concern for organizations,” Jonathan said.
 “A growing concern is about end user privacy as it relates to seeing personally identifiable information on these devices such as applications a user has installed and any location based information.”

 92% of people in a Fiberlink survey (last slide) said that securing corporate data on employees’ personal devices was their biggest concern.
 “To compound the issue, mobile users are frequently circumventing corporate security policies and measures to obtain convenient access to business applications on whichever device they desire,” said Chris.
-“According to the Cisco Connected World Technology Report, 7 out of 10 employees admit to breaking security policies with varying regularity.”
-Three out of five employees believe they are not responsible for protecting corporate information and devices.
+“According to the Cisco Connected World Technology Report, 7 out of 10 employees admit to breaking security policies with varying regularity.” [link removed June 2020 as no longer available] Three out of five employees believe they are not responsible for protecting corporate information and devices.

 That’s scary, and I hope it isn’t you and your team who have contributed to these figures.

 And that’s not the only problem…

 BYOD has other challenges too.
 In fact, it’s a technology nightmare for administrators.
 Companies are struggling with: